 Source of Financing.
-The Plan is financed through contributions made by the College and Participants in amounts determined by the College in accordance with the Plan.
+The Plan is financed through contributions made by Participants in accordance with the Plan.
 Certain Participant contributions will be treated as College contributions under the Code.
 Contributions are invested in Contracts with the Vendor.

 Vendor.
 The current Vendor under the Plan is Transamerica Retirement Solutions Corporation ("Transamerica").
 The contact information for Transamerica is: